aeryllvon/youtube-analytics/README.md

 Discovering a **strong correlation** between these variables may help in **refining content strategies**.
 For example, if videos with higher likes also have higher comments, focusing on **creating likable content** may subsequently **increase** the comment count, **fostering community interaction**.

 **Resource Allocation**:

 By **identifying** which variable has the most **significant** impact on the others, **resources** like **time** and **money** can be **allocated more efficiently**.
 For example, if comments have a **stronger correlation** with views, **encouraging user interaction and discussions** may be **more beneficial** than solely focusing on likes.

+The code for YouTube API can be found [here](https://github.com/aeryllvon/youtube-analytics/blob/main/youtube_api_trial.ipynb).